MicrosoftDocs/learn/learn-pr/wwl-sci/connect-windows-hosts-to-azure-sentinel/includes/3-collect-sysmon-event-logs.md

 Installing and configuring Sysmon is out of the scope of this module.
 Because Sysmon is a telemetry tool that many organizations use, it is essential to know how to configure the Log Analytics Agent and Workspace to collect the Sysmon events.

-After connecting the Sysmon agent to the windows machine perform the following to enable Azure Sentinel to query the logs:
+After connecting the Sysmon agent to the windows machine perform the following to enable Microsoft Sentinel to query the logs:

 1. Go to your Azure portal.